pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 (while it would definitely be possible), this might be one of those v2.0 features that I just couldn't quite reach for the project deadline.
 Finally, I recorded the demo video for others to view about this project.
 I will likely include the link tomorrow in the readme document.

+## Week 16

+5/10/2021

+Time Spent: ~1 hour

+On Monday, I recorded a brief demonstration of basic admin functionality in the current version of the project.
+Aside from that, minimal changes were needed for the project code itself.